idda-dataset/home/_pages/download.md

 <br>

 *Required field<br>
-Dataset download will be available next week.
+Dataset download will be available Mid June.
 You will receive download link by email.
 More splittings will be added soon.
 {: .notice--warning}